Bob Foster (boxer): Boxing career

 In 1965, he had five fights, winning four and losing one.
 He beat Hank again, by decision in 12 rounds, and lost to Zora Folley, by a decision in ten rounds, in another attempt at joining the heavyweight top ten.

 In 1966 he defeated Leroy Green in two rounds.

 By 1967, Foster, although his attempts to become a top heavyweight were being frustrated, was a ranked light heavyweight.
 He decided to stick to the light-heavyweight division for the time being, and he won all seven of his fights, six by knockout.
 Among the fighters he beat were Eddie Cotton, Eddie Vick, and Sonny Moore.
-After defeating Moore, Foster was the world's number one ranked light heavyweight challenger.
+After defeating Moore, Foster became the world's number one ranked light heavyweight challenger.

 World light-heavyweight champion

 In 1968, Foster got his first shot at a world title.
 At Madison Square Garden in New York, on the night of March 24, Foster became world champion by knocking out Dick Tiger in four rounds.
 Tiger had been a two-time world middleweight champion and was defending his world light heavyweight crown that night.
 Foster then decided to box at heavyweight once again, and beat Charlie Polite by a knockout in three.
 He ended that year defeating Vick again, and his future world title challenger Roger Rouse, both by a knockout.

 In 1969, he began by rising off the canvas to knock out Frank DePaula in the same first round and retain his belt.
 It is believed that was the first time ever a boxer won a world title fight in the first round after being floored in that same round.
 It is also believed that that fight is one of only three times that's happened... the second time being in 1984, when Juan Meza rose off a knockdown to dethrone world Jr. Featherweight champion Jaime Garza in the same first round too.
 It also happened in the 21st century, when Kendall Holt was dropped twice, only to knockout Ricardo Torres in round 1, for the WBO 140 lb title.

 Foster's next fight in 1969 was against Andy Kendall, whom he beat in four rounds by knockout, to once again retain the crown.
 He closed the 1960s with two more knockout wins.